-The built environment, or where people live, has a large impact on overweight and obesity rates.
+The built environment, or where people live, has a large impact on overweight and obesity rates26.
 Access to healthy food options, parks, and adequate transportation all affect living a healthy lifestyle.
 Without access to a healthy food source, individuals may have to choose to eat from fast food restaurants or convenience stores, increasing their risk of becoming overweight or obese.
 Parks, and safe neighborhoods to walk in, promote physical activity, however a small percentage of individuals in Santa Rosa County live near these places.
 Some examples can be seen below.

-Neighborhood and Built Environment SDOH Vulnerable Populations How the SDOH Impacts (Health Disparity) Impacted Transportation Low incomeElderly The availability of public transportation is a key factor in maintaining healthy lifestyles .
-Studies have shown a lack of public transportation can lead to higher levels of sedentary behavior and less physical activity,

-Safety increasing the risk of obesity.
+Neighborhood and Built Environment SDOH Vulnerable Populations Impacted How the SDOH Impacts Overweight and Obesity Transportation Low incomeElderly The availability of public transportation is a key factor in maintaining healthy lifestyles 14 .
+Studies have shown a lack of public transportation can lead to higher levels of sedentary behavior and less physical activity, increasing the risk of obesity.
 Transportation is also important for low-income communities for travel to and from grocery stores, annual physician appointments and pharmacies for health management.

-Low income Racial and ethnic minority population The safety of a community is important when promoting healthy behaviors.
+Safety Low income healthy behaviors12.
+Neighborhoods with increased Racial and ethnic minority population The safety of a community is important when promoting healthy behaviors12.
 Neighborhoods with increased levels of violence, the lack of developed sidewalks, and unsafe roads discourage physical activity.
-Children who are unable to participate in physical activity in safe neighborhoods increase their risk of developing sedentary behaviors, leading to possible risk of obesity.
-Parks Low income Parks and playgrounds provide safe spaces for adults and children to practice physical activity.
+Children what are unable to participate in physical activity in safe neighborhoods increase their risk of developing sedentary behaviors, leading to possible risk of obesit Parks Low income and children to practice physical activity.
 Participating in physical activity and encouraging exercise reduces the risk of developing obesity.
-Walkability Low income The ability to walk to essential locations in a community promotes active transportation and physical activity.
-Establishing these healthy behaviors decreasing an individual's risk of becoming overweight and developing obesity.
-Access to nutritional food Low income Children under 18 Racial and ethnic minority population A healthy diet is essential in preventing overweight and obesity, requiring access to nutritional foods.
+Walkability Low income income Establishing these healthy behaviors decreasing an individual's risk of becoming overweight and developin obesity.
+Access to nutritional food Low income obesity, requiring access to nutritional foods4.
 When these healthy foods are inaccessible, people may have to purchase foods that are both higher in calories and lower in nutritional value.
 A poor diet increases the risk of becoming overweight and developing obesity, and this is especially prevalent in low-income communities which lack groceries stores that provide health food.